huypm304/devops-monitoring-pipeline/README.md

 This repository documents a production-ready, fully automated CI/CD pipeline.
 The core objective is to showcase a **closed-loop, GitOps-driven Observability Stack** implementation on **AWS EC2**.

-This project demonstrates expertise in: **IaC, Full-Stack CI/CD, Container Orchestration, and Real-time Monitoring/Alerting.**
+This project demonstrates expertise in: **IaC, CI/CD pipeline, Container Orchestration, and Real-time Monitoring/Alerting.**

 ---